JSC Almaz Central Marine Design Bureau

 The navigation systems include KM69-M2 magnetic compass, Pirs-2 and RE receiver, AP-5 autoplotter, NEL-M3B echo sounder, IEL-1 log, ADK-5 (SCh-1) satellite navigation suite, GAGK-1 gyro azimuth horizon compass, and RN radio direction finder.

-Communications systems aboard the Project 12418 Class include Buran-6E communication suite, visual communication and surveillance devices, internal communications systems, and other GMDSS communication systems.
+Communications systems aboard the Project 12418 Class include a Buran-6E communication suite, visual communication and surveillance devices, internal communications systems, and other GMDSS communication systems.

-Powered by two М15E.1 gas turbine units, generating a total output power of 32,000hp, the Project 12418 Class can sail at top speeds of 40k and reach up to a range of 2,300nm.
+Powered by two М15E.1 gas turbine units, generating a total output power of 32,000hp, the Project 12418 Class can sail at top speeds of 40k and reach a range of up to 2,300nm.
 The engines are developed by Gas Turbine Research and Production Complex Zorya-Mashproekt.

 The corvettes have a cruising speed of 12k and endurance of ten days.